k4lipso/mfsync/README.md

   * requests names of all available files in the network and prints them to stdout

 ### mfsync get
 'mfsync get' retreives all specified files.
-The files are specified by their sha256sum which can be seen when using 'mfsync fetch'.
+The files are specified by their filename which can be seen when using 'mfsync fetch'.
 If no files are specified all announced files will be retreived.

 ```
-mfsync get --request sha256sum1 sha256sum2 -- ./destination
+mfsync get file1.txt directory/file2.txt ./destination
 ```
-  * downloads files with the given sha256sums to given destination if available
+  * downloads files with the given filename to given destination if available
-  * if no --request flag is set, all files are downloaded
+  * if no filenames are given all files are downloaded

 ### mfsync sync
 'mfsync sync' is basically a combination of 'mfsync share' and 'mfsync get'.
 It announces all given files and also retreives all available files that are not stored locally already.
 Files that where retrieved are then also shared again.